wazumah/Bioinformatics-Molecular-Docking-Internship/README.md

 # Bioinformatics-Molecular-Docking-Internship
 An 8-Week Industry-Oriented Internship by BioCode Innovators.
-About the Program welcome to the official GitHub repository of the BioCode Innovators Bioinformatics and Molecular Docking Internship Program.
+## About the Program
+Welcome to the official GitHub repository of the BioCode Innovators Bioinformatics and Molecular Docking Internship Program.